-However, they inserted God’s perspective as a form of commentary on ANE and Greco–Roman cultural assumptions.
-As a result, much of what Moses wrote parallels what we see in ANE texts but with important deviations.
+However, they inserted God’s perspective as a form of commentary on Ancient Near Eastern and Greco–Roman cultural assumptions.
+As a result, much of what Moses wrote parallels what we see in Ancient Near Eastern texts but with important deviations.

-For example, in The Code of Hammurabi, the penalty for destroying the eye of an aristocrat was the loss of his eye, but if the injured person was a commoner, he paid a comparatively small fine (Law 196–199).
+For example, in The Code of Hammurabi, the penalty for the person who destroyed the eye of an aristocrat was the loss of his eye, but if the injured person was a commoner, he paid a comparatively small fine (Law 196–199).

 In contrast, God’s command did not discriminate against the lowly.
 A slave who lost a tooth or eye due to his Hebrew master was freed as compensation (Exod 21:23–27).